On the days she’s not in a murderous mood, she can barely drag herself out of bed.

 Some days she’s subtle, but other days she plows through your body like a pack of alien invaders.

-SHE is perimenopause… the mistress of disguise.
+AND she is the mistress of disguise.

 Signs of perimenopause can start as early as your mid-late 30’s.
 While you’re in the thick of raising kids (or considering having more), your ovaries may be looking toward retirement.